cloudfoundry/summit-training-classes/basics/site/README.md

 _Resolution:_ Wait, or move on.
 It shouldn't take more than a few minutes, and certainly not more than fifteen.

 ## 7. Dealing with State

+### Answers

+#### Does this work immediately?
+If not, why not?
+What commands can you use to find out more?

+No. The app needs to be started, but the CLI will ask the user to restage, which will fail because the app has never staged.
+Neither the CLI nor CAPI team wanted to fix this behaviour when asked.

+#### What commands can you use to tell if you’ve bound the service instance to the correct app?

+`cf services` is the easiest answer.

+#### What will happen when we unbind the app?

+No data is lost.

+#### Can you use cf delete-service redis?

+No, as it is still bound to the app.
+Unbind it first.

 ### Common Issues